Congress president polls | Team Shashi Tharoor finds major discrepancies in the voter list

 In the last two days of the campaign, Mr. Tharoor is headed to Patna, Bhopal and Lucknow before returning to Thiruvananthapuram to cast his vote on October 17.
 Mr. Kharge meanwhile is going to Bhubaneswar and Chennai on Friday and having jetted around all four sides of the country, he has not planned any tours for the remaining two-days.

-While, both Mr. Kharge and Mr. Tharoor’s insistence that the incumbent president Sonia Gandhi is neutral in this election, Mr. Kharge is getting clearly preferential treatment over his opponent, especially by the Congress state unit head.
-And this despite explicit orders from the Central Election Committee Chairperson Madhusudan Mistry to the Pradesh Congress Committee Presidents to stay away from the campaign.
+While both Mr. Kharge and Mr. Tharoor have insisted that the incumbent president Sonia Gandhi is neutral in this election, Mr. Kharge is clearly getting preferential treatment over his opponent, especially by the Congress State unit head.
+And this despite explicit orders from the Central Election Committee Chairperson Madhusudan Mistry to the Pradesh Congress Committee presidents to stay away from the campaign.

+His visit to Bhopal on Friday was the only instance when the PCC president welcomed him.
+“Thanks @OfficeOfKNath for the warm welcome to @INCMadhyaPrades by several senior office-bearers &Opposition Leader GobindSingh.
+This was a first in the seven states I have visited so far!
+Thanks to you personally for maintaining @incIndia’s strict neutrality btwn the candidates,” Mr. Tharoor tweeted.

 Same day Tamil Nadu Pradesh Congress Committee President KS Alagiri tweeted out pictures of him inspecting preparations for Mr. Kharge's Friday's visit.
 Tagging Mr. Alagiri, Mr. Tharoor's campaign manager and senior Congress leader Salman Anees Soz tweeted, "The guidelines issued by Madhusudan Mistry ji on October 3 are clear.
 PCC Presidents must take a hands-off approach to the election of our next President.
 I request you and senior leaders to adhere to Mistry ji's guidelines.
 Last week, when Mr. Tharoor reached Chennai, only a handful of the 700 odd delegates in the state were present at his meeting which otherwise choc-a-bloc with ordinary citizens.